owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 ## Worker (Windows)

+**Attention**:
+* Connectivity may flicker and you may need to reconnect your RDP session.
+This is expected at least a couple times when setting up networking interfaces.
+* Make sure Windows Server 2016 Routing feature is installed.
+You can find information on how to do it [here](http://protechgurus.com/configure-lan-routing-windows-server-2016/) and if you're following said instructions **make sure** you just install the feature as there's no need, nor have we tried, enabling LAN Routing, etc.

 For the sake of simplicity when setting up Windows node, we will not be relying on TLS for now.

 ### Node set-up